dattasaurabh82/EI_ESP32_CAM_SERVER/README.md

 - [x] Implement actions for compilation checks in Github Actions
 - [x] LittleFS File Sys packing and serving both firmware bin and file sys bin from web uploader based repo ver update.
 - [x] Update Readme and Documentation
-- [ ] Feature (Optional): If not connected to wifi, first load captive portal in AP mode
+- [ ] Implement: If not connected to wifi, first load captive portal in AP mode
-- [ ] Implement gzipped method and transformations for optimizing file storage for frontend
+- [ ] [Optional]: Implement gzipped method and transformations for optimizing file storage for frontend

 ---